 When I first decided to look at this, I expected to see just another sacred-name Bible with an agenda.
-While that description partially describes this book, I was pleasantly surprised to find so much more.
+While that description partially describes this book, I was somewhat surprised to find much more.

 Let me start by saying this book isn’t for everybody, and it shouldn’t be your main Bible.
 It’s big, thick, and weighs in at almost four and a half pounds – more than a typical bag of sugar.
 It isn’t as easy to navigate as most Bibles because of the content.
 And be aware that, even though the description says “bonded leather,” this is a hard-cover book and not the flexible leather that you normally think of on a Bible

-But I will cautiously recommend the Eth Cepher for Bible students.
+But I will cautiously suggest the Eth Cepher is for Bible students who can distinguish the good from the bad.
 If you decide you want to give this a try, I suggest that you buy it through Amazon.
 The price is the same as the publisher, it ships free (in two days if you are a Prime member) and most importantly, if it doesn’t turn out to be what you thought it was, you can easily return it.